 Instructions

-- If you are making my recipe, I like to start the veggies and cheese while the pressure is releasing naturally from the pressure cooker (or if steaming on the stove top, during the last 10 minutes of the cooking process).
+- Tip on timing: If you are making my easy Instant Pot seitan recipe, I like to start the veggies and cheese while the pressure is releasing naturally from the pressure cooker (or if steaming on the stove top, during the last 10 minutes of the cooking process).

-- Start onions sauteing in a pan over medium high heat.
+- Start the onions: Start onions cooking in a large pan or large skillet over medium-high heat.
 You know the drill with me, I cook without oil so I just add a splash of water when things start to stick, just to deglaze the pan.
-If you use oil, you can start with a splash of that.
+If you use olive oil or vegetable oil or whatever, you can start with a splash of that.

-- After the onions have become fairly translucent, add the peppers and mushrooms.
+- Add peppers and mushrooms, if using: After the onions have become fairly translucent, add the peppers and mushrooms.
 Let those cook down for about 10 minutes and turn down the heat to medium.
-Add 2 tablespoons reduced sodium soy sauce (or Bragg's liquid aminos * if avoiding soy) during the cooking process.
+Add 2 tablespoons of reduced sodium soy sauce during the cooking process.
 There shouldn't be any need to add anymore liquid as the mushrooms release some of their own.

-- Alright, time to assemble this deliciousness.
-Add a couple scoops of seitan and veg to your sub roll, then add a healthy dollop of my vegan cheese or a couple slices of store bought if that's how you roll.
+- Assemble vegan Philly cheesesteak sandwiches: Add a couple scoops of seitan, sauteed onions + veg to your toasted roll, then add a healthy dollop of the cooked melted cheese or a couple slices of store bought if that's how you roll.
 Then add some more seitan and veggies.
 Finally, make your best attempt to close it up, grab a napkin, and enjoy!

-- Note on leftovers: only make as many sandwiches as you'd like to eat--this will keep the bread from getting tough in the fridge.
-Refrigerate leftover seitan and veg separately from leftover cheese.
-Both will keep in an airtight container for up to 5 days in the refrigerator.
+- Note on leftovers: Only make as many sandwiches as you'd like to eat—this will keep the bread from getting tough in the fridge.
+Once it's cooled to room temperature, refrigerate leftover seitan and veg separately from leftover cheese.
+Both will keep in a sealed container for up to 5 days in the refrigerator.
+Leftover seitan can be frozen for up to 3 months in a freezer-safe air-tight container.

 Notes

-- Note 1: You'll need approximately one batch of my vegan instant pot seitan.
-However, if you don't have it or don't want to make it, I'd recommend at least 2 pounds of store prepared seitan.
-You could also try soy curls, tofu, or even just chickpeas, but please don't tell the Philadelphians.
-Keep in mind though, those store bought dudes won't have the same flavoring, so add some low sodium soy sauce or liquid aminos, thyme, smoked paprika, salt, and chili flakes (if desired).
+- Note 1: My homemade Instant Pot seitan (you can do it stovetop too) can be made in advance and is a fantastic meat substitute and really mimics the flavor and texture of the meat in a classic Philly cheesesteak.
+If you don't want to make your own seitan, I'd recommend at least 2 pounds of store prepared seitan.
+You could also try Impossible Meat, Beyond Steak, soy curls, tofu, or even just chickpeas, and all of these could be good options if you're gluten-free (you'll need a GF bun or a lettuce wrap too).
+Keep in mind though, those store bought dudes won't have the same flavoring, so add some low sodium soy sauce or vegan Worcestershire sauce, thyme, smoked paprika, like a quarter to a half teaspoon salt, nutritional yeast, and black pepper.

-- Note 2: I made a standard batch of my vegan melty mozzarella for this recipe but I omitted the onion powder and increased the garlic powder to a full tablespoon instead.
-Very provolone-y!
-You can also use any prepared vegan cheese you like--Field Roast Chao might be pretty dang good in this, but I'm OBSESSED with my provolone concoction.
+- Note 3: Since it's so delicious AND quick to make, I highly recommend using my homemade vegan cheese sauce.
+Just make my homemade vegan mozzarella sauce and all you have to do to make it taste like provolone is omit the onion powder and increase the garlic powder to a full tablespoon.
+You can also use any prepared vegan cheese you like—Field Roast Chao might be pretty dang good in this, but I'm OBSESSED with my provolone concoction.
 Not that I'm biased, no, that would be wrong.

 - Cook Time: 20 minutes